 - Rockwell, Robert E., et al. Everybody Has a Body: Science from Head to Toe.
 Mt.
 Ranier, Md.: Gryphon House, 1992.

-- Kindergarten Prehistory by Raising Science – this is a $6 curriculum that guides us through what Mya will need to know before we delve into history.
+- Kindergarten Prehistory by Raising Science – this is a $6 curriculum that guides us through what The Tornado will need to know before we delve into history.